 Was WannaCry a one-off incident?

-Last year’s WannaCry ransomware attack affected many organisations from both the public and private sectors across the globe.
-It targeted an exploit in IT systems (EternalBlue) by encrypting data and then demanded ransom payments.
+Last year’s WannaCry ransomware attack affected thousands of organisations across the globe.
+It targeted an exploit in IT systems called EternalBlue by encrypting data, and then demanded ransom payments.

-WannaCry is thought to have hit over 300,000 computers in organisations as powerful and diverse as the NHS, FedEx, Chinese oil companies and Indian regional governments.
+WannaCry is thought to have hit over 300,000 computers in organisations such as the NHS, FedEx, Chinese oil companies, and Indian regional governments.
 Multinational giants were paralysed and oceans of data were destroyed.
-Shortly after the attacks, it was predicted that global recovery costs could run as high as US$4 billion.
+Shortly after the attacks, it was predicted that global recovery costs could run as high as 4 billion USD.

 Vulnerabilities like this exist everywhere and are often unknown to their victims.
-But when WannaCry hit, a patch for the vulnerability had already been released by Microsoft nearly three months beforehand.
+But when WannaCry hit, a patch had already been released by Microsoft nearly three months before.
 That means that organisations had three months to install the patch to protect themselves and avoid this global disaster.

-What is even more shocking is that the following month, a subsequent attack (NotPetya) used exactly the same exploit to attack millions of more endpoints.
-Those organisations had STILL not patched their systems!
+What is even more shocking is that in the following month, a subsequent attack (NotPetya) used exactly the same exploit.
+It attacked millions more endpoints.
+Organisations had STILL not patched their systems!

-It’s clear that while attacks can impact any organisation, those most at risk are the ones who do not patch their systems quickly (or at all) or those who subscribe to out-dated security patching techniques like the ones used by Oracle and SAP support.
+It’s clear that while attacks can impact any organisation, those most at risk are the ones that do not patch their systems quickly (or at all).
+Attacks especially affect those that subscribe to outdated security patching techniques like the ones used by Oracle and SAP.

 What did Oracle and SAP learn?

 The WannaCry attack has raised questions about Oracle and SAP security patching and their outdated strategies.
-The stringent controls that customers put in place to apply patches to test systems, go through testing and promote patches through various environments before the live system is protected is an old-fashioned model that leaves customers open to attack.
+Customers have to use stringent controls to apply patches to test systems, go through testing and promote patches through various environments before it’s protected.
+It’s an old-fashioned model that leaves customers open to attack.

-These patches cost time and money to implement within organisations, as they have to go through these intensive testing and implementation cycles.
-This means that patches are often put on hold until resources become available or there is a specific business requirement for the organisation to patch their systems ASAP.
+These patches cost time and money to implement.
+This is why patches are put on hold until resources become available, or there is a specific business requirement for an organisation to patch its systems.

-This method of security patching is hopelessly out of date and completely reactive – it is dependent on the vendor identifying loopholes within their code.
-Often, vendors identify these because one or more of their customers has already suffered an attack!
+This method of security patching is out of date and completely reactive.
+It is dependent on the vendor identifying loopholes within its own code.
+Often, vendors identify these because one or more of their customers have already suffered an attack!
 Not only that, but the vendors only provide patches for the latest supported versions of their software.
-Almost all customers run a variety of older software versions and are quite happy with them, except of course for the lack of any security updates from the manufacturers.
+Almost all customers run a variety of older software versions and are happy with them, except for the lack of security updates from the vendors.

 The Support Revolution solution

-Support Revolution’s “Advanced Security” is based on Trend Micro’s Deep Security solution (rated #1 in the Gartner 2017 Magic Quadrant for Endpoint Protection Platforms) which works in exactly this way.
+Support Revolution uses Trend Micro’s Deep Security solution (rated #1 in the Gartner 2017 Magic Quadrant for Endpoint Protection Platforms) which works in exactly this way.

 How it works

 Trend Micro Deep Security provides automated pro-active security designed to address the relentless onslaught of vulnerabilities on a daily basis.
-Deep Security is comprised of a security management component and a very small footprint agent which sits on each server (or in your cloud solution).
+Deep Security is comprised of a security management component and a very small footprint agent that sits on each server (or in your Cloud solution).
 The manager holds a database of vulnerability signatures which it communicates to each agent.
-The agent monitors traffic on the network level and scans for known vulnerability signatures and either reports the incident or blocks the traffic.
+The agent monitors traffic on the network level and scans for known vulnerability signatures.
+It either reports incidents or blocks traffic.

-As Deep Security is a rule-based system, new rules are published regularly, downloaded to a console with a “threat level” and the customer then chooses which updates to apply and when.
-The deployment of new rules has minimum impact on the production systems, which means the time between identifying a vulnerability to being protected is reduced from months to hours.
+As Deep Security is a rule-based system, new rules are published regularly, and downloaded to a console with a threat level.
+The customer then chooses which updates to apply and when.
+The deployment of new rules has minimum impact on the production systems.
+Therefore, the time between identifying a vulnerability and being protected is reduced from months to hours.

-One example of this is the recent CVE- 2017-9805 Apache Foundation vulnerability which was identified as a vulnerability in March 2017.
-Trend Micro subsequently released a new protection rule the same month; it took one of the tier one vendors six months to release a security patch mitigating this vulnerability.
+One example of this is the recent CVE- 2017-9805 Apache Foundation vulnerability which was identified in March 2017.
+Trend Micro released a new protection rule in the same month.
+Meanwhile, it took one of the mega-vendors six months to release a security patch.

-Trend Micro Deep Security provides comprehensive security in one solution that is purpose-built to provide virtual patching so there are no security gaps or performance impacts… And Support Revolution’s Advanced Security uses this solution and our expertise with Oracle and SAP software to provide a “best in class” solution for all of your major IT systems.
+Trend Micro Deep Security provides comprehensive security in one solution.
+It’s purpose-built to provide virtual patching so there are no security gaps or performance impacts.
+Support Revolution uses this solution (and our expertise with Oracle and SAP software) to provide a ‘best in class’ solution for all of your major IT systems.